BHartford/SYSC4806Project/README.md

 3. Alternatively, in the corresponding search box, search either by author or title, to view all the books which match the search

 ### Purchasing Books
-1. Either from the [homepage](https://sysc4806project2020.herokuapp.com/) or the detailed biew of a book
+1. Navigate to either the [homepage](https://sysc4806project2020.herokuapp.com/) or the detailed view of a book
 2. Click the "Add to Cart" button for any number of books
 3. Click the "View Cart" button
 4. Adjust the quantities for any of the books